👉Experience anxiety and overwhelm with new challenges, despite talking about it in therapy or learning about "feelings words" to describe emotions?

 Adults can help kids reflect on past situations, evaluate their ability to apply strategies, and help make decisions about how to use that new knowledge for future events.
 Then, cycle back to priming for the future as you fine-tune skills and fade prompts.

-School of Clinical Leadership.
+That's why I created the School of Clinical Leadership.

 This course gives you a complete guide to helping K-12 kids solve-problems, plan ahead, self-advocate, and build the resilience and confidence they need to thrive.